terra-money/terrain/README.md

 ## Project Structure

 The `terrain new` command will generate a project containing a template smart contract, `counter`, and corresponding frontend.
-The structure of the project may be viewed below.
+The structure of the project can be viewed below.

 ```
 .